Kapiche/work-samples/nps_widget/README.md

 ![NPS widget design](https://i.gyazo.com/fa7cc8595a4e4483aa7d30f8ba7033ba.png)

-Please implement this in a GitHub repository (or similar) and link us to your code when you are done.
+Please implement this in a shareable, non-public format and send it to us when you are done.
 There should be a command to run your app (something like npm run dev for example).
+Please don't post your code on the public internet.
+It makes our job much harder!

 ## The Details
 * The login page should accept any valid email address and any non-empty password to